SashaZd/Jill/jill_server/README.md

 cc8803
 ======

-This is our CC 8803 project with Ashok Goel and IBM Watson
+Our CC 8803 project with Ashok Goel and IBM Watson

+Notes for Aziz : Look at the UserManager file to understand how to go about making the QuestionManager.
+You can put in the API call from Watson there, and then create the JSON response object to return.

 User